 Adolescent Brain Injury Rehabilitation Program

-Shepherd Center has more experience treating teenagers with these kinds of injuries than general rehabilitation facilities.
+Our world-renowned physicians and staff use their experience to treat more teenagers with brain injuries than general rehabilitation facilities.
 Shepherd's adolescent program focuses on a healthy lifestyle with the highest possible level of functioning and independence.

 Returning to School after a Brain Injury